 "Alternative ways for better results in cross-cultural missions. "

 The Great Commission has been reduced to a subclass of ministry when it is our primary work.
 Traditionally there are four stages of mission development: Pioneer, Parental, Partnership, and Participatory.
 If we examine each stage we find that there are alternative ways to minister for better results as world dynamics have outpaced traditional strategies.
 Bridging Cultures For Christ provides practical techniques to accelerate relational ministry, which replaces the conventional four stages with Immigrant status, Practical Mercy, Partnership, Participation.

 Disciple-making derives from living "on-mission."
-Acts 11 contains many "firsts."
-It records where the disciples were first called "Christian," it is the first time in the book of acts that a prophetic event took place, and the first mention of Elders.
+Acts 11 contains many "firsts," as it records where the disciples were first called "Christian," the first time in Acts that a prophetic event took place, and the first mention of Elders.
 It also contains a convergence of near-culture disciples and disciples that were far-off who partnered with native disciples.
 All three worked in concert to bring about an environment of change and authenticity.
 We can experience many first when we employ the same methodology and a sense of equality.

 Bridging Cultures For Christ encourages mindfulness to provide a hand-up rather than a handout.
-Although Socratic teaching models can be greatly beneficial it needs to be tempered with the understanding of equality.
-We should be mindful of what we telegraphy through our behavior and action after all "missionary" is a term applied to all Disciples and their Mission field is the grass between their feet.
+Although Socratic teaching models can be incredibly beneficial, they need to be tempered with the understanding of equality.
+We should be mindful of what we telegraph through our behavior and actions; after all, "missionary" is a term that should be applied to all Disciples as their mission field is the grass between their feet (Matthew 28).
 Our resources are provided to us by God to meet the gospel opportunity of fellow Christians.
 We should sow indiscriminately.
 Christians should be willing to foster healing in communities divided by conflict, regardless of the source of the conflict.”
 Identifying opportunities to God to be glorified and be committed to bridging the gap.
 Mercy is only merciful when applied in the proper light and understanding.
 We believe that extending dignity is worth more than intercultural exchange.
 We believe that partnership is at the root of mercy, and growth stems from mercy.